frederic-perez/AmE-dictionary/data/dictionary.md

 __tariff__ _n_ :six::hammer: (tariffs)
 __tarmac__ _n_ :four: __1__ Material used for surfacing roads or other outdoor areas, consisting of broken stone mixed with tar. __2__ A runway or other area surfaced with tarmac or a similar material. _A rule allowing passengers on such flights to disembark after a four-hour tarmac delay._ :es: pista; alquitranado
 __tarnation__ _n_
-__tarnish__ _v_ :seven::camera: (tarnished) Lose or cause to lose lustre, especially as a result of exposure to air or moisture. _Silver tarnishes too easily._ _Syn_ become discoloured, discolour, stain, rust, oxidize :es: deslustrar
+__tarnish__ _v_ :eight::camera: (tarnished) Lose or cause to lose lustre, especially as a result of exposure to air or moisture. _Silver tarnishes too easily._ _Syn_ become discoloured, discolour, stain, rust, oxidize :es: deslustrar
 __tarp__ _n_ :six::hammer:
 __tarpaulin__ _n_ Material, such as waterproofed canvas, used to cover and protect things from moisture. _Syn_ tarp :es: lona
 __tarpon__